MengYuan-UW/YoudenDRM/README.md

 # get the data with the lower limit of detection r
 x = x[x>=r]
 y = y[y>=r]
-# obtain the estimate of the Youden index and optimal cutoff point as well as their standard deviations
+# obtain the estimate of the Youden index and optimal cutoff point as well as their confidence intervals
-DRMest(x,y,qt,r,totalSize = c(50,50))
-# obtain the confidence intervals for the Youden index and optimal cutoff point
-DRMci(x,y,qt,r,totalSize = c(50,50))
+Youden(x,y,qt,r,totalSize = c(50,50))
 ```

 ## References